-- b. the change in costs in year t associated with a change in the market operator functions - c. a change in the allocation of direct costs and corporate overheads in year t arising from these events.
+- b. the change in costs in year t associated with a change in the market operator functions under the Act, Regulations or SCTC, when approved by the Commission - c. a change in the allocation of direct costs and corporate overheads in year t arising from these events, when approved by the Commission.